The potential of urban greenery as a climate solution is not being fully utilized – a new handbook offers means to address this

 In the multidisciplinary CO-CARBON project, researchers have investigated the climate benefits of urban greenery and developed solutions for its more effective utilization.

-The handbook, to be published 20 May, brings together for the first time key research findings and recommendations on how to enhance carbon sequestration through urban greenery and how to design, build, and maintain green infrastructure in a low-emission manner.
+The handbook, published 20 May, brings together for the first time key research findings and recommendations on how to enhance carbon sequestration through urban greenery and how to design, build, and maintain green infrastructure in a low-emission manner.

 “The aim is to integrate urban greenery more closely into climate and nature goals and their practical implementation”, says Ranja Hautamäki, Professor of Landscape Architecture at Aalto University.